henrychan990805/CA-employment-rate-mini-project/README.md

 By following these instructions, you should be able to run the application locally and explore the employment data for different industries and regions in California.

 ## Ethical Considerations
-We ensured data privacy and integrity by using publicly available datasets from trusted sources.
-All data manipulations were performed ethically, respecting the original data context and avoiding any misrepresentation.
+In developing this project, we prioritized ethical considerations to ensure responsible data use.
+We utilized publicly available datasets from trusted sources, ensuring data integrity and transparency.
+No personally identifiable information (PII) was collected or stored.
+Our visualizations were designed to present data clearly and accurately, avoiding any misleading representations.
+We documented our methodologies thoroughly to allow for reproducibility and verification.
+These efforts reflect our commitment to ethical standards in data and technology use.

 ## References
 - Data Sources: